yodertv/Reminders/doc/README.md

 - Print a digest from the History page.

 ### Currrent  Work (10.6.2016)
+- HTML for the two main pages lists and todos working well enough.
 - TodoCtrl and ListCtrl are still not completely merged yet.
 - Have history paging working as a list of lists with UI elements for search and add list.
 - Using apple reminders as a model.
 Have merged TodoCtrl with ListCtrl.